As a writer of educational articles with a Master’s Degree in Computer Science, I write topics such as this to offer

-Few people ever tested their implementation to be sure they did it right.
+Few people actually tested their implementation to be sure they did it right.
 I understand that non-programmers will make mistakes with complex HTML programming.
-That's why it's so important to check one's work.
+That’s why it’s crucial to check one's work to avoid disappointing results.
 I suppose Google got frustrated with that.

-Google even tried to automate the process to eliminate human error, but then their algorithm ended up attributing the wrong headshot images to the wrong people.
+Google even tried to automate the process to eliminate human error, but their algorithm ended up assigning the wrong headshot images to online writers.
 An example is a well-publicized fiasco with Truman Capote being shown as the author of a New York Times article written long after his death.

-Many tweaks to the algorithm were continuously being done in an effort to fix bugs and achieve the results originally intended.
-Google’s research has shown that Authorship Status didn't seem to change click-through-rates anyway.
+Many tweaks to the algorithm were continuously being done to fix bugs and achieve the intended initial results.
+However, Google’s research has shown that authorship status didn't change click-through rates anyway.

-By 2014, two important personnel had left the company1:
+By 2014, two essential employees had left the company.2

 - Sagar Kamdar, Google’s former Director of Product Management on Search

 - Othar Hansson, the developer of the Authorship Project.

-It was hoped that claiming Authorship would enhance traffic to authors’ articles, but Google eventually said the experiment failed, according to a story in Search Engine Land.3
+It was hoped that claiming authorship would enhance traffic to authors’ articles, but Google eventually said the experiment failed, according to a story in Search Engine Land.3

-In August 2014, Google abandoned the program, discontinued all authorship functionality, and announced that Authorship markup was no longer supported in web search.3
+In August 2014, Google abandoned the program, discontinued all authorship functionality, and announced they no longer supported authorship markup for web search results.4